shirok/Gauche-makiki/README.md

 slash, and the document-root directory passed to the start-http-server is prepended to it.
 It is not allowed to go above the document root directory by `"/../../.."` etc---403 error message would results.

+## Modifying headers

+  (with-header-handler inner-handler header value ...)

+This returns a handler that first adds extra response headers then calls INNER-HANDLER.

+Header is a keyword representing the header name; value can be a string for header value, a procedure to take request and app-data and to return a string header value, or #f to omit the header.
+For example, the following call returns a handler that adds "Cache-control: public" header to the file response.

+  (with-header-handler (file-handler) :cache-control "public")

+Since that the headers are added before the inner handler is called, they may be overwritten by inner-handler.

 # Starting the server